MohamadAboHilal/MohamadAboHilal/README.md

-### Glad to see you here!
+### I am a passionate Software Development Engineer with over three years of apprenticeship experience in building innovative software solutions.
+Recently, I completed my full-stack web development bootcamp at WBS Coding School, where I honed my skills in JavaScript, React, Node.js, and database management.
+I thrive on solving complex problems and developing user-centric applications.

-I am a passionate Software Development Engineer with over three years of apprenticeship experience in building innovative software solutions.
-Skilled in JavaScript, React, Node.js, and database management, I thrive on solving complex problems and creating user-centric applications.
-Currently enhancing my full-stack expertise at WBS Coding School, I aim to contribute to impactful projects that leverage cutting-edge technologies like AI and cloud computing, driving growth and innovation in the tech industry.
+Originally from Syria, I have been living in Berlin, Germany, for nearly six years.
+I am fluent in German, English, and Arabic, my mother tongue.
+Beyond coding, my passion lies in gaming, puzzles, and anything that challenges the mind and stimulates critical thinking.
+I am eager to contribute to impactful projects that leverage cutting-edge technologies like AI and cloud computing, driving growth and innovation in the tech industry.

 <br/>